dougeby/IntuneDocs/intune/certificates-s-mime-encryption-sign.md

 ---
 # required metadata

-title: S/MIME email signing and encryption - Azure | Micrososft Docs
+title: Sign and encrypt email using S/MIME - Microsoft Intune - Azure | Micrososft Docs
-description: Use or enable S/MIME to sign and encrypt emails in Microsoft Intune
+description: Learn how to use email digital certificates in Microsoft Intune to sign and encrypt emails on devices.
+These certificates are called S/MIME and are configured using device configuration profiles.
+Signing and encryption certificates use PKCS, or private certificates, and use a connector to import certificates.
 keywords:
 author: MandiOhlinger
 ms.author: mandia
 manager: dougeby
-ms.date: 08/21/2018
+ms.date: 12/10/2018
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune